ModisWorks/modis/doc/guides/ping-pong.md

                     await client.send_message(message.channel, response)
 ```

-Enabling a disabling `pingpong` by using the `!activate pingpong` and `!deactivate pingpong` should now work.
+Enabling and disabling `pingpong` by using the `!activate pingpong` and `!deactivate pingpong` should now work.

 ## Summary